vindarel/common-lisp-course-in-videos/README.md

 Change the default printed representation of objects.

 > What we see.
 PRINT-OBJECT, with print-unreadable-object, the object type, the object identity, classic gotchas.

+7.4. `defclass` review

+We give another pass, slower, to DEFCLASS, slot options, MAKE-INSTANCE, and to the fact that accessors are generic functions.

+You can skip this one if the crash course was crystal clear.

+7.5 Custom constructors

+> What we see: writing our own MAKE-PERSON terse constructor.
+Adding some logic before the object creation, doing side-effects after the object creation: towards INITIALIZE-INSTANCE.

+7.6 `initialize-instance`: control if and how any objects are created

+> What we see: how to inherit from multiple parent classes and who takes precedence, when the parents define the same slot with each a default value.
+Quick illustration.
+We use what is known as a mixin class to add functionality to our class.

+7.7 `defgeneric` vs `defmethod`: when to use which, which is better?

+> What we see: the use of DEFGENERIC and DEFMETHOD, either separately, either together.
+DEFGENERIC has a couple advantages in regards to documentation and keeping your code in sync with your image.

 ## section 8: macros